anshulsawant/llms-11-667/hw12/project_report.md

-# Detailed Project Report: Fine-Tuning Gemma 2B IT for GSM8K
+# Project Report: Fine-Tuning Gemma 2B IT for GSM8K Mathematical Reasoning

-## 1. Introduction

-This report details the process, results, and analysis of a project focused on Supervised Fine-Tuning (SFT) the `google/gemma-2b-it` language model for the GSM8K mathematical reasoning dataset.
-The primary objective was to enhance the model's ability to perform step-by-step reasoning and arrive at correct numerical solutions.

-The project explored two main fine-tuning strategies:
-* **Full Parameter Fine-Tuning (Full SFT):** Updating all model weights.
-* **Parameter-Efficient Fine-Tuning (PEFT) via LoRA:** Updating only low-rank adapter matrices added to specific layers.

-Furthermore, two variants of the GSM8K training data were used:
+**(Based on 11-967 HW12 Instructions)**

+## Problem 1: Selecting a Task and Dataset

+### A. Task Description and Motivation

+This project investigates the application of Large Language Models (LLMs) to the task of solving grade school mathematical reasoning problems, using the **GSM8K (Grade School Math 8K)** dataset.
+This task requires models to parse word problems, deduce the necessary sequence of arithmetic operations, perform calculations accurately, and present the final numerical answer in a specified format.

+The motivation for choosing GSM8K stems from its requirement for genuine multi-step numerical reasoning, going beyond simple text generation or information retrieval.
+Success on this benchmark indicates a model's capability for logical decomposition and arithmetic computation, skills crucial for many practical AI applications.
+Studying performance on GSM8K allows for an analysis of current LLM reasoning limitations and provides a clear metric for evaluating the effectiveness of fine-tuning techniques in enhancing these specific abilities.
+To perform well, models need robust natural language understanding, logical planning, knowledge of mathematical operations, numerical accuracy, and the ability to adhere to output formatting constraints (specifically, `#### <number>`).

+### B. Data Description

+The data for this project comes from the `gsm8k` dataset, available on the Hugging Face Hub (`dataset.name: gsm8k`).
+This dataset comprises thousands of grade school math word problems, each paired with a detailed step-by-step solution that concludes with a final numerical answer enclosed in `####`.

+Two configurations of this dataset were utilized for training experiments:
-* **Main:** Standard question-answer pairs, where the answer includes the reasoning.
+* **`main` (`dataset.config_name: main`):** Provides standard question-answer pairs where the answer string contains the reasoning steps leading to the final result.
-* **Socratic:** Pairs that present the reasoning as a more detailed, structured, step-by-step decomposition, often resembling a dialogue.
+* **`socratic` (`dataset.config_name: socratic`):** Presents the reasoning in a more decomposed, step-by-step, often conversational or guided format compared to the `main` version.

-An initial plan to use `gemma-9b-it` was revised after baseline testing showed very high initial accuracy (~86%), making `gemma-2b-it` a more suitable choice for observing the distinct effects of different fine-tuning approaches and datasets.
+The standard dataset splits were adopted: the `train` split contains 7,473 examples, and the `test` split contains 1,319 examples.
+For evaluation consistency across different runs, a subset of 100 examples was randomly selected from the `test` split (`num_eval_samples: 100` used during evaluation runs).
+A dedicated validation split, although available in the standard dataset, was not explicitly used for hyperparameter tuning during this project iteration.

 **Dataset Examples:**

-To illustrate the difference between the `main` and `socratic` formats, consider the following question:
+The difference between the `main` and `socratic` formats can be illustrated using the following question:

 > **Question:** "Natalia sold clips to 48 of her friends in April, and then she sold half as many clips in May.
 How many clips did Natalia sell altogether in April and May?"